bgithub1/flanagan/readme.txt

+This is a copy of Dr Michael Thomas Flanagan's Library.
+Since I had to play around with it a little to get it to build, I decided to post it GitHub for anyone else who wanted to play with.

+BELOW IS A COPY OF THE ORIGINAL README.md from  Dr Michael Thomas Flanagan's Library.
+I did not write it.
+-- bgithub1

-This is a copy of Dr Michael Thomas Flanagan's Library A large number of individuals have requested copies of this library.
+A large number of individuals have requested copies of this library.
 Consequently I have made it available, as a jar file (see below), with the qualifation that it is written to suport a course that I lecture.
 Though I believe it is professionally written, it is